-BOM 101 for Engineers
+BOM 101: Bill of Materials for Engineers

 I’ve been fortunate having been given the chance to talk to many manufacturing companies ranging in size from small hardware startups to large manufacturing companies.
 In having done so, I’ve learned much from asking people about Bills of Materials, or BOM.
 Doing so exposes much about how a company designs, manufacturers, and services its products.

 As an engineer, you may have asked yourself why are BOMs such complex data structures.
 Or perhaps, you simply take for granted BOMs are a fact of life and deal with them best as you can.
 In this post, I will try to give you a greater understanding of BOMs and perhaps if you don’t already do so, appreciate them for what they are: the core of all manufacturing processes.

 Engineering BOM is typical the beginning of any Bill of Materials management activity.
 Based on my observations, there are three aspects in which engineers are involved with engineering BOM management:

 Part List.
 A part list is a simplest way to manage an engineering BOM.
 Usually done by exporting information from a CAD system and adding non-geometrical items.
 It’s a typical way to create a list of parts that can be used for ordering purposes and/or communicating with contractors.